hyyan/brunch-wordpress-theme/docs/menus-sidebars.md

 # Wordpress Menus And SideBars

-The theme defines two files `menus` and `sidebars` where you can add new menus and sidebars to them.
+The theme defines two files `menus` and `sidebars` where you can add new menus and sidebars.

 # How to use